mosra/m.css/doc/css/components.rst

     While a description *could* be put also after a :html:`<figcaption>` such as in the following snippet, CSS styling used by m.css causes Firefox to display only the :html:`<figcaption>`, ignoring everything after.
-Thus it's recommended to always nest the description in a :css:`.m-figure-description` element inside.
-See also :gh:`mosra/m.css#117` for more information.
+Thus it's recommended to always nest the description in a :css:`div.m-figure-description` element inside.
+See also
+    :gh:`mosra/m.css#117` for more information.

     .. code:: html

         <figure class="m-figure">
           <img src="ship.jpg" alt="Ship" />
           <figcaption>A Ship</figcaption>
-          <span>Photo © The Author</span> <!-- This will get ignored by Firefox! -->
+          <div>Photo © The Author</div> <!-- This will get ignored by Firefox! -->
         </figure>

 .. note-info::